 I’m so excited to share some secret “insider” tips to help you get the most out of your Sakara meal program.
-These tips will help save you time, money and get the meals you love right to your doorstep.
+These tips will help save you time and money and get the meals you love right to your doorstep.

 Sakara recently launched a full-service app to help you better navigate and schedule upcoming meal delivery programs.
 You can also shop all Clean Boutique products, manage your Sakara Rewards (read tip #6 below), and more.

-To maximize your weekly savings, make sure to sign up for the meal subscription.
+To maximize your weekly savings, sign up for the meal subscription.
 You’ll save anywhere from $15-$20 per week.
 You’ll also get access to the special app features listed below.

 Once you’re in the app and are enrolled in a subscription service, you have the option to customize your upcoming menu by swapping out two to three meals per week with Sakara cult-favorite meals.
 Yes, please.